pampatzoglou/articles/AI-Ready.md

 # Post 7 — Treat the Agent Like a Junior Dev

-*Write it down once.
-Spend it on everyone who comes after.*
+> One-liner: *Write it down once.
+Spend it on everyone who comes after.* · Hooks into: Post 8

 It's 4pm on a Tuesday — at a different company.